Loop3D/map2loop-2-legacy/README.rst

-                    if orientations within buffer range to contact: calculate average of all orientation direction cosines within range calculate line normal to contact and intersecting its mid-point for all basal contact polylinesPolylines:
+                    if orientations within buffer range to contact: calculate average of all orientation direction cosines within range calculate line normal to contact and intersecting its mid-point for all basal contact Polylines:
-                                if polylinePolyline Group is one stratigraphically one unit higher: if contact normal line intersects polylinePolyline:
+                                if Polyline Group is one stratigraphically one unit higher: if contact normal line intersects Polyline:
                                             if distance between intersection and contact mid-point less than 2 x buffer: store info
                           from list of possible intersections, select one closest to contact mid-point